Expansionary Fiscal Policy and How It Affects You

 The theory of supply-side economics recommends lowering corporate taxes instead of income taxes.
 That gives companies funds to hire more workers.
 It advocates lower capital gains taxes to increase business investment.
 But the the Laffer Curve states that this type of trickle- down economics only works if tax rates are already 50 percent or higher.

 The Obama administration used expansionary policy with the Economic Stimulus Act.
-The ARRA cut taxes, extended unemployment benefits and funded public works projects.
-In 2010, he continued many of these benefits with the Obama tax cuts.
+The American Recovery and Reinvestment Act cut taxes, extended unemployment benefits, and funded public works projects.
+In 2010, Obama continued many of these benefits with the Obama tax cuts.
 He also increased defense spending.
-All this occurred while tax receipts dropped thanks to the 2008 financial crisis.
+All this occurred while tax receipts dropped, thanks to the 2008 financial crisis.
 That's why the national debt increased so much under Obama.

-The Bush Administration used expansive fiscal policy to end the 2001 recession.
-It cut income taxes with EGTRRA, which mailed out tax rebates.
+The Bush administration used expansive fiscal policy to end the 2001 recession.
+It cut income taxes with the Economic Growth and Tax Relief Reconciliation Act, which mailed out tax rebates.
 But the 9/11 terrorist attacks sent the economy back into a downturn.
-Bush boosted government defense spending with the War on Terror.
-He cut business taxes in 2003 with JGTRRA.
+Bush launched the War on Terror.
+He cut business taxes in 2003 with the Jobs and Growth Tax Relief Reconciliation Act.
 By 2004, the economy was in good shape, with unemployment at just 5.4 percent.
-But Bush continued expansionary policy, boosting defense spending with the War in Iraq.
+But Bush continued expansionary policy by starting the War in Iraq.

 President John F. Kennedy used expansionary policy to stimulate the economy out of the 1960 recession.
 He promised to sustain the policy until the recession was over, regardless of the impact on the debt.

-The fastest method is expanding unemployment compensation.
+The fastest method is to expand unemployment compensation.
 The unemployed are most likely to spend every dollar they get.
-Those in higher income brackets might use tax cuts to save or invest extra cash.
+On the other hand, those in higher income brackets are more likely to use tax cuts to save or invest.
 That doesn't boost the economy.
-Find out why unemployment benefits are the best stimulus.

-Most important, expansionary fiscal policy restores the consumer and business confidence.
+Most important, expansionary fiscal policy restores consumer and business confidence.
 They believe the government will take necessary steps to end the recession.
 That's critical for them to start spending again.
-Without confidence in that leadership, a recession could turn into a depression.
-Everyone would stuff their money under a mattress
+Without confidence in that leadership, everyone would stuff their money under a mattress.

 The U.S. federal government has no limitation because it prints money.
-It can pay for the deficit by issuing new Treasury bills, notes and bonds.
-As a result, the national debt is $20 trillion.
+It can pay for the deficit by issuing new Treasury bills, notes, and bonds.
+As a result, the national debt is $21 trillion.
 That's more than the country produces in a year.
-When the debt to GDP ratio is more than 100 percent, investors get worried.
-They will buy fewer bonds, sending interest rates higher.
+When the debt-to-GDP ratio is more than 100 percent, investors get worried.
+They buy fewer bonds, sending interest rates higher.
 It can slow economic growth.

 Expansionary Versus Contractionary Fiscal Policy

 Expansionary policy is used more often than its opposite, contractionary fiscal policy.
-That's because voters like both tax cuts and more benefits.
+Voters like both tax cuts and more benefits.
 As a result, politicians that use expansionary policy get re-elected.

 State and local governments in the United States have balanced budget laws.
 They cannot spend more than they receive in taxes.
 That's a good discipline, but it also reduces lawmakers' ability to boost economic growth in a recession.
-If they don't have a surplus on hand, they have to cut spending when tax revenues are lower, which worsens the recession.
-That makes the recession worse.
+If they don't have a surplus on hand, they have to cut spending when tax revenues are lower.
+In this scenario, cutting spending worsens the recession.

 Expansionary Fiscal Policy Versus Expansionary Monetary Policy